 How you list your education is especially important in a registered behavior technician resume.
 Your BACB credentials should come right after your work history.
 Add the dates you passed your competency assessment and exam.

 resume tips will help:

 How to List a Major and Minor on a Resume 5.
 Prove the Correct RBT Skills

-It takes special professional skills to be a registered behavior technician.
+special professional skills to be a registered behavior technician.
 There are about 30 you could list.
 But—list them all and you’ll camouflage the ones the hiring manager is looking for.
 Choose 5 or 10 skills and add them to your RBT resume the right way, and you’ll get a lot more interviews.

 Here's how to add RBT skills to a resume:

-- Hunt in the job ad for the skills they mention.
+Hunt in the job ad for the skills they mention.
 Those are the resume keywords you’ll have to show.
 List them near the top or bottom of your resume.
 Mix in a few hard skills and a few soft skills.
 Listing both will show your abilities are broad-based.
 Finally, go back and look at the achievements in your work history.
 Do they prove the skills you’ve listed?
 If so, you’ll get a lot more interviews.

 RBT Skills for a Resume